AlphaCloudX/Assignment-CSCheduler-Evaluator/README.md

 ## Overview

 This program, named ACE (Assignment CSCheduler Evaluator), has undergone several improvements.
-The changes include optimizing the test case file format, modifying the program output to be more flexible, and enclosing everything in tags instead of using JSON.
+The changes include optimizing the test case file format and modifying the program output to be more flexible.

+The ObfuscatedAutoGraderOutput.c file has been obfuscated to prevent any issues with academic dishonesty and code sharing policies since there is a fair amount of overlap

 **Note:** The program is currently built for Linux, and there is no support for Windows as of now.